The Time Capsule Waterpark: Epic Slides Await

 Busy wave pool with families, lifeguards and overhead yellow flume inside The Time Capsule waterpark Scotland, Coatbridge.

-Weekend buzz at The Time Capsule waterpark – families ride the Tsunami wave pool beneath the swooping yellow flume.
+Weekend buzz at the Time Capsule waterpark – families ride the Tsunami wave pool beneath the swooping yellow flume.

 🚗